benwr/benwr.github.io/_posts/notes/2017-11-15-things_to_learn.md

 This is a list of some of them.

-It's easier to pick out things that are sort of math-y or technical, though there are definitely lots of
+It's easier to pick out things that are sort of math-y or technical, though there are definitely lots of other things I want to be better at.

 These are arranged by how much I feel like I ought to know them.

-I've learned a little bit of most of these things, but I need to learn a lot more.
+I've learned a little bit about most of these, but I need to learn a lot more.

 ## One textbook's worth or more